tikhonovpavel/EmoEye/readme.md

 2. The pupillometry data - sizes of the pupils
 3. Galvanic Skin Response (GSR)
 4. Heart Rate (HR)
+Note, classes of target variables - arousal (1-7) and valence (1-7) - are highly imbalanced and correlated.

 ## **Project presentation**
 #### [Final project presentation](xxx)